petersilva/drobo-utils/trunk/README.txt

   -- on linux kernel < 2.6.24 supposedly, the USB layer won't let one address
      LUNs/offsets > 2 TB.
 For example, Ubuntu hardy (8.04) released in Spring
      2008 has a 2.6.24, and so is OK.
 I've never been able to test this problem.
+  -- ext3 with 4K blocks is supposed to allow file system capacity of 8 TiB.
+     4K blocks seem to be assigned by default.
+So I think a good max.
+     It would be fun to set the LunSIZE to 8 TiB and test it out...

 Firmware manipulation: